Flexible Spending Accounts: Health Care Reimbursement Account (HCRA) & Dependent Care Reimbursement Account (DCRA)

 To allow for adequate processing time, you must submit HCRA, DCRA, or FlexCash enrollments into the Benefits Department by the 5th of the month for enrollment the following month.
 If you have any further questions, please contact the Benefits Team at 805-756-2236.
 To ENROLL or MAKE CHANGES outside of Open Enrollment use this form: AdobeSign HCRA/DCRA Enrollment Authorization Form

-The CSU Health Care Reimbursement Account is a voluntary benefit for eligible employees that offers significant tax advantages and could increase an employee's take home pay.
-The plan allows for the reimbursement of out-of-pocket health expenses from money deducted from an employee's paycheck before federal, state and FICA taxes are deducted.
-Taxable income on an employee's annual W-2 statement will be reduced by the amount placed in the account.
+The CSU Flexible Spending Accounts for Health Care and Dependent Care are voluntary benefit plans for eligible employees that could offer tax advantages and increase an employee's take home pay.
+The plans allows for the reimbursement of out-of-pocket eligible expenses from money deducted from an employee's paycheck before federal, state and FICA taxes are deducted.

 ASIFlex Debit Card (HCRA only)

-Employees may contribute any amount from a minimum of $20 per month to a maximum of $416.66 a month ($5,000 annual maximum).
+Employees may contribute a minimum of $20 per month up to a maximum of $416.66 a month ($5,000 annual maximum).
 However, if an employee is married and filing a separate tax return, the annual maximum is $2,500.
-If an employee or spouse's earned income is less than $5,000 a year, the maximum contribution is equal to that person's earned income.